json-e/json-e/CONTRIBUTING.md

 ## JavaScript

-The JavaScript implementation is located in `./src`
+The JavaScript implementation is located in `./js`

-You should run `npm install` to install the required packages for JSON-e's execution and development.
+You should run `yarn install` to install the required packages for JSON-e's execution and development.

-To run the tests use `npm test`
+To run the tests use `yarn test`

 ## Python